sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Parameters can be passed to Fire during the workflow execution.
 Parameters values set during Workflow Execution would override values set in Workflow Editor Parameter page.

-Workflow Parameters during Execution can be set using below options:
+Workflow Parameters during Execution can be set using below options :

 *	Input As Text